derp000/derp000.github.io/_pages/about.md

   - /cv.html
 ---

 Hi!
 I am a high school student from Union County Magnet High School.
-My research interests are in image generation, image restoration, and object detection.
+I'm really interested in ML, especially in the areas of image generation, image restoration, and object detection.
+Here you can learn a bit about me and check out my portfolio of projects! :)

 # Education
 * Union County Magnet High School, 2025 (expected)